 - improve the customer experience at key moments of the shopping journey.

-Unlike traditional mobile marketing, proximity marketing prioritizes context and timing over reach.
+Unlike traditional mobile marketing, proximity marketing prioritizes context and timing over raw reach.

 How proximity marketing works in retail